Allyooop/muskox/method.md

 # Building a CMS with Rails

-In this book we will build a modern CMS with Rails.
+In this book we will build a minimal CMS with Rails.

-We will create a dashboard that our users can use to create articles and update other important information.
+We will create a dashboard that our users can use to create articles and update other important information which will update information available to our users.

 This CMS will not be a traditional CMS where they can directly edit and update the fontend of their site.
 The idea is that you let the content creators create the content and leave the design and frontend alone.